Enya: 1985–1989: The Celts and Watermark

-Several weeks after the release of Enya, Enya secured a recording contract with Warner Music UK after Rob Dickins, the label's chairman and a fan of Clannad, took a liking to Enya and found himself playing it 'every night before I went to bed.'
-He later met Enya and the Ryans at a chance meeting at the Irish Recorded Music Association award ceremony in Dublin, where he learned that Enya had entered negotiations with a rival label.
+Several weeks after the release, Enya secured a recording contract with Warner Music UK after Rob Dickins, the label's chairman and a fan of Clannad, took a liking to Enya and found himself playing it "every night before I went to bed."
+He later met Enya and the Ryans at a chance meeting at the IRMA award ceremony in Dublin, where he learned that Enya had entered negotiations with a rival label.
 Dickins seized the opportunity and signed her, in doing so granting her wish to write and record with artistic freedom, minimal interference from the label, and without set deadlines to finish albums.
-Dickins said: 'Sometimes you sign an act to make money, and sometimes you sign an act to make music.
-This was the latter...
-I just wanted to be involved with this music.'
+Dickins said: "Sometimes you sign an act to make money, and sometimes you sign an act to make music.
+This was the latter [...]
+I just wanted to be involved with this music."
 Enya left Atlantic and signed with the Warner-led Geffen Records to handle her American distribution.

-When asked about whether women in pop have a hard time, she responded 'yes, they do.
-Definitely.'
-However, Enya has considered her position as a composer rather than just a vocalist to be an advantage 'because I write and perform much of the music, I'm taken more seriously than the girls who just walk into a studio, do a vocal and that's it.
-I can't even imagine what that would be like.'

-With the green light to produce a new album, Enya recorded Watermark from June 1987 to April 1988.
+With the greenlight to produce a new album, Enya recorded Watermark from June 1987 to April 1988.
 It was initially recorded in analogue at Aigle before Dickins requested to have it re-recorded digitally at Orinoco Studios in Bermondsey, London.

 Watermark was released in September 1988 and became an unexpected hit, reaching number 5 in the United Kingdom and number 25 on the Billboard 200 in the United States following its release there in January 1989.
 Its lead single, "Orinoco Flow", was the last song written for the album.
-It was not intended to be a single at first, but Enya and the Ryans chose it after Dickins jokingly asked for a single; he knew that Enya's music was not made for the Top 40 chart.
-Dickins and engineer Ross Cullum are referenced in the song's lyrics.
-"Orinoco Flow" became an international top 10 hit and was number one in the United Kingdom for three weeks, and is credited with bringing new-age music to the mainstream market in America.
-The new-found success propelled Enya to international fame and she received endorsement deals and offers to use her music in television commercials She spent a year traveling worldwide to promote the album which increased her exposure through interviews, appearances, and live performances.
+It was not intended to be a single at first, but Enya and the Ryans chose it after Dickins jokingly asked for a single.
+Both Dickins and engineer Ross Cullum are referenced in the song's lyrics.
+"Orinoco Flow" became an international Top 10 hit, and number 1 in the United Kingdom for three consecutive weeks.
+The song brought new-age music to the mainstream market in 1990s America.
+The new-found success propelled Enya to international fame and she received endorsement deals and offers to use her music for TV and film.
+She spent a year traveling worldwide to promote the album which increased her exposure through interviews, appearances, and live performances.

+In a 1989 article, an interview excerpt featured Enya reflecting on being female in the music industry and how lack of creative control would have been an additional difficulty for her.
+"Girls in this business have a hard time.
+But I'm lucky because I write and sing my own songs.
+When I hear of people like Kylie and Sabrina who just go into studios, do a vocal and allow people to do everything else, well then I'm a bit mystified.
+I could never do that myself."

+Enya resided with the Ryans until 1989, when she was able to buy a penthouse apartment in Killiney.